 Conditional Expressions in Tweetflows

 Tweetflow Tweets can make use of simple conditional expressions that are evaluated locally on the device of the user.
-The expression is simply attached at the end of the Tweet.
+The expression is simply added after the keyword on in the Tweet.
 For example, the Tweet:

 asks the user @cerridan (acting as Service provider) for a restaurant recommendation if the user @ikangai is available.